nassim-yagoub/fquad-exploration/README.md

 Another possibility not implemented yet is to use CamemBERT to obtain embeddings of the questions and answers and create a metric of similarity for those embeddings.
 For example by computing the cosine of those vectors.
 However, the interesting part of the context might be very limited and most of the context may not present a strong similarity with the question.

-This approach would reduce the complexity by limiting the number of calls to the model from Q * C et Q + C with Q the number of questions and C the number of contexts.
+This approach would reduce the complexity by limiting the number of calls to the model from Q * C to Q + C with Q the number of questions and C the number of contexts.